Version: 2022.3

 • In-Editor simulation: Unity Mars provides a simulation mode, along with pre-built sample environments, that helps you test your AR logic inside the Editor.

 Unity Mars requires a compatible license.
 The Unity Pro, Unity Enterprise, and Unity Industrial Collection plans include Mars.
 You can also obtain a license for Unity Mars separately if you have a different plan.
-See Unity Mars for more information.
+Refer to Unity Mars for more information.

 XR Interaction Toolkit